AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 ### Locating patients by medicines taken: `findmed`

-Format: `findmed med/KEYWORD [MORE_KEYWORDS]...` or `findmed none`
+Format: `findmed med/KEYWORD [MORE_KEYWORDS]...` or `findmed none`.

-* The search is case-insensitive. e.g `paracetamol` will match `Paracetamol`
+* The search is case-insensitive. e.g. `paracetamol` will match `Paracetamol`.
-* if `none` is specified after `findmed`, it returns all patients with no medicines assigned to them.
+* If `none` is specified after `findmed`, it returns all patients with no medicines assigned to them.
-* If more than one medicine specified, it should be space-sperated like `findmed med/medA med/medB`
+* If more than one medicine is specified, they should be space-separated, e.g. `findmed med/medA med/medB`.
-* The order of the keywords does not matter. e.g. `med/paracetamol med/ibuprofen` and `med/ibuprofen med/paracetamol`
-  will fetch patients who take both these medicines
+* The order of the keywords does not matter, e.g. `med/paracetamol med/ibuprofen` and `med/ibuprofen med/paracetamol` will fetch patients who take both these medicines.
-* Only full words will be matched e.g. `ibu` will not match `ibuprofen`
+* Only full words will be matched, e.g. `ibu` will not match `ibuprofen`.
-* patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `paracetamol` will return patients who take paracetamol even if they take other medicines
+* Patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `paracetamol` will return patients who take paracetamol even if they take other medicines.

 Examples:
 * `findmed med/paracetamol`